moomoofarm1/psyAITools/README.md

 This package tries to build AI methods from the machine learning based brain function models (Domigos, 2012; Doya, 2000) and manifold distribution law (Tenenbaum et al., 2000; Lei et al., 2020), as well as Free Energy Principle/Active Inference (Friston et al., 2016).
 It plans to contain both object-oriented APIs and functional APIs.
 The major function is for audio/speech/language analysis.
+Or modular learning ???
 This package is still under development.
 Original authors of packages included may contact the developer due to license issues.

 <b>Planned</b>